bluewave-labs/checkmate/README.md

 We **love** what we are building here, and we contibuously learn a few things about Reactjs, Nodejs, MongoDB and Docker while building Checkmate.

+This repository only includes the frontend files.
+For backend, please check [Checkmate backend](https://github.com/bluewave-labs/checkmate-backend) repository.

 ## 📦 Demo

 See [Checkmate](https://checkmate-demo.bluewavelabs.ca/) in action.
 The username is uptimedemo@demo.com and the password is Demouser1! (just a note that we update the demo server from time to time, so if it doesn't work for you, please ping us on Discussions channel).